Bringing Back Christmas

 Local contractor Joe Isenberg built the dovetailed, square log home on the exact spot where her great-great-grandfather was born on Revolutionary War land grant property that’s been in her family for around 200 years.

-“My parents live at the end of this road, and my sons, daughter-in-law and grandchildren visit often,” Hedges says.
+“My parents live at the end of this road, and my sons, daughter-in-law and grandchildren visit often,” Michelle says.
 “I love my log home because it is the fulfillment of a lifelong dream.
 It is roomy, yet cozy.
 It is without a doubt the sturdiest well-built home in the area.
 I hope it lasts for many generations.”

 “Each December I turned it into a Christmas house for them,” she says, admitting that decorating was accomplished with a heavy heart those first two years.

-Then, last Christmas something magical happened.
+Then, during the Christmas season of 2017 something magical happened.

 “The heart heals, and I had a new man in my life,” Michelle says.
 “Inspired by nature and a new relationship, I was really ready to decorate.”